-The site is located approximately 160km west of Moranbah, and is situated within a property known as 'Moray Downs' and is described as Lot 662 on PH1491which has a total area of 117000ha.
-The allotment is comparatively large and encompasses a vast tract of land that that is intersected by various waterways and floodplains.
-An extract from the survey plan for the subject allotment showing the proposed development's location within the property is illustrated in Figure 4 below.
+The site is located approximately 35km west of Moranbah, and is described as Lot 7 on SP233102 which has a total area of 11668.6ha.
+An extract from the survey plan for the subject allotment showing the proposed development's location within the property is illustrated in Figure 3 below

-Figure 4: Extract from Survey Plan
+Figure 3: Extract from Survey Plan 233012

-As illustrated in Figure 5, below the site is proposed to gain access directly from Moray Carmichael Road prior to the crossing over North Creek.
+As illustrated in Figure 4, overleaf the site is proposed to gain access from Kilcummin - Diamond Downs Road via a 22km access road from the south west.

-Figure 5: Context Plan Showing Access
+Figure 4: Context Plan Showing Access and Adjoining Lot Boundaries

 An aerial photo of the proposed development site is provided as Figure 5 below, identifying the site within the immediate area.
-It is evident from the photo below that the site is located within an area of sparse vegetation.
-The site is considered to be setback a sufficient distance from North Creek located immediately to the north of the site.
+It is evident from the photo below that the site is located within an area of sparse vegetation that is devoid of any permanent waterways or wetlands.

-Figure 6: Aerial Photo of Proposed Camp Site (Source - Google Earth)
+Figure 5: Aerial Photo of Subject Site